 Takeaway: For EPA and DHA, marine sources work best.
 How to pick a fish oil without overthinking itUse this five step checklist when shopping for a fish oil:Verify the source. ✅ Look for named fish, such as anchovy, salmon, or krill, and harvesting regions. ✅ Look for proof of purity and ingredient content analysis.
 A current Certificate of Analysis shows heavy metal and contaminant screening by lot.
 This is either available on the website.
 If not, call the company's customer care line. ✅ Compare real numbers.
 Choose by mg of EPA + DHA per serving, not just total omega-3. ✅ Match the form to your pet.
 Liquid for easy measuring.
 Soft chews for picky pets. ✅Protect freshness.
 Dark or opaque bottle, tight cap, cool storage.
 If it smells strongly rancid, skip it.
 Takeaway: Source, proof, numbers, form, freshness.
 If a brand checks these boxes, you are in business.
 Serving Fish Oil SafelyFollow the product label for your pet’s weight and the concentration of EPA and DHA.
 If your pet is new to fish oil, start with half the serving size for a few days, then move to full.
 For medically complex pets or those already on medication, ask your veterinarian for personalized guidance.
 It's always good to check with your vet before you start any new supplement with your pet.
 Takeaway: Label first, vet for specifics, go slow at the start.
 Most healthy pets do well with fish oil when used as directed, but here are a couple of tips:

 Takeaway: Simple habits keep fish oil safe and effective.
 Vet Review: Puianta Krill & Salmon OilPuainta’s formula brings together two marine sources that naturally provide EPA and DHA: wild-caught Alaskan salmon oil and Antarctic krill oil.
 Together, they create a blend designed for everyday omega-3 support.
 Two ingredient features stand out: ✅️ Naturally high omega-3 concentration Puainta’s blend contains 25% total omega-3 fatty acids, which is a fairly high concentration for a liquid fish oil.
 A higher percentage of omega-3s means more of what you are shopping for in each serving. ✅️ Dual-source marine oils Using both salmon and krill offers complementary benefits.
 Salmon contributes EPA and DHA in a familiar fish oil format, while krill provides the same omega-3s in a phospholipid form that mixes well with food.
 Many pets also enjoy the flavor.
 These two points, concentration and source, are helpful when comparing fish oils in general.
 They are also two of the clearest reasons pet parents choose Puainta’s Salmon and Krill Oil.
 Puainta also offers a straightforward value price with a posted 30 day money back guarantee, third party tests their products for purity and ingredient content.
 For pet parents looking for a fish oil that focuses on skin, coat, and overall wellness for their pet, Puainta’s blend checks the boxes I look for in an everyday supplement.
 As always, ask the company for their most recent Certificate of Analysis if you’d like to see testing values such as oxidation scores or EPA + DHA milligrams per serving.
-Use code DRSARAH10 at checkout to save 10%.
+For pet brands, transparency around testing, labeling, and claims is not optional.
+It is what builds long-term trust. 👉 Here’s how to integrate veterinary credibility into product marketing the right way Use code DRSARAH10 at checkout to save 10%.
 Sponsored link.
-To your pet's health, Dr. Sarah FAQCan one fish oil product work for both dogs and cats?
+To your pet's health, Dr. Sarah For Pet Brands: Want content like this that’s medically accurate, compliant, and built to convert? → Work with Dr. Sarah FAQCan one fish oil product work for both dogs and cats?

 Yes, but follow a product labeled for cats or use species specific directions.
 Cats are not small dogs.
 Serving size differs for cats vs. dogs, and flavor acceptance matters.
 How long until I notice changes?
 Many pet parents see skin and coat changes within a few weeks of daily use.
 Timing varies by pet.
 Can I add fish oil to a complete diet?
 Yes.
 Many complete diets can be complemented with omega-3s.
 Follow the label for serving size and keep an eye on total calories.
 How do I store fish oil?
 Keep the cap tight, store in a cool and dark place.
 Do not leave it open on the counter.
 Check dates.
 If it smells strongly rancid, do not use it.
 What if my pet refuses the taste Mix with food, split the serving size, or try a different form.
 If refusal continues, ask your veterinarian about algal oil as an alternative.
 References:

 AuthorDr.
-Sarah Wooten is a small-animal veterinarian, international speaker, author, and passionate advocate for both pets and the people who love them.
-With over 20 years of experience in clinical practice, media, and continuing education, she specializes in making veterinary medicine clear, credible, and never boring.
+Sarah Wooten is a small animal veterinarian, international speaker, author, and advocate for both pets and the people who love them.
+With over 20 years of experience in clinical practice, media, and continuing education, she makes veterinary medicine clear, credible, and never boring.
 Archives

 Categories